-Anne De Paula Flaunts Underboob Wearing Skimpy Snakeskin Bikini In The Dominican Republic
+Anne De Paula Flaunts Underboob Wearing Skimpy Snakeskin-Print Bikini In The Dominican Republic

 The model and production team flew to the Dominican Republic last February to shoot for the 2020 issue.
 She reminisced about how great the trip was in the caption.

-Anne wore a revealing, earthy-colored snakeskin bikini that left little to the imagination.
+Anne wore a revealing, earthy-colored snakeskin-print bikini that left little to the imagination.

 The tiny triangle top stretched across her curvaceous breasts, barely containing them beneath the thin patterned fabric.
 The center of the suit squeezed her voluptuous cleavage together and was too taut to lie against her smooth skin.
 The alluring swell of her assets spilled out below the cups.

 Another printed triangle on the bottom completed the ensemble.
-A thin strip of material rose up between Anna’s thighs and attached to two thin straps that rested against her shapely hips.
+A thin strip of material rose up between Anne’s thighs and attached to two thin straps that rested against her shapely hips.

 The back of the suit was not visible, but the side of her bare behind suggests that it was cut high across her perky, rounded cheeks.